- Common Symptoms Associated With Joint Pain

 The best red light therapy devices in this category also use pulsed wave (PW) systems and pulse width modulation, rather than constant wave (CW) non-pulsed light.
 The difference between the two is that PW uses short pulses of light at a relatively high energy level, whereas CW uses a constant stream of light at a relatively lower energy level.
 Thus, the benefit of using pulsed light devices is that they allow for the use of higher energy (which improves penetration depth) without inflicting tissue damage.

-The photobiomodulation device I use is made by Reviiv, and it combines LEDs and laser diodes that emit pulsed wave light in exactly the right wavelength and dosage to be effective.
-(Learn more about it in my Reviiv Knee+ review.)
+The photobiomodulation device I use is made by Kineon, and it combines LEDs and laser diodes that emit pulsed wave light in exactly the right wavelength and dosage to be effective.
+(Learn more about it in my Kineon Move+ review.)

 Benefits of Photobiomodulation for Joint Pain